stanmaz/BBOalert/README.md

 ### Version 3.0

-- options selector added (see 'Options selector' section)
+- options selector added (see 'Partnership options' section)
 - manual alerts are recorded in the cache
 - the whole data is kept in the clipboard until overwritten by 'Export' command or by an external application